phstc/phstc.github.com/_posts/2014-10-12-play-rock-paper-scissors-with-slack-and-putsreq.md

 ## More?

-Now that your [Rock-paper-scissors](https://en.wikipedia.org/wiki/Rock-paper-scissors) is working, why not expand it with [Rock-paper-scissors-lizard-Spock](https://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)?
+Now that your [Rock-paper-scissors](https://en.wikipedia.org/wiki/Rock-paper-scissors) is working, why not expand it to the [Rock-paper-scissors-lizard-Spock](https://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock) version?
 If you do that, please share! :)